Welcome to Driving with Dementia

 • Dementia and Driving Decision Aid produced and adapted for Canada by the University of Wollongong, Australia.
 Please note, it may take about a minute to download.

 For help coming up with ways to get around when you are no longer able to drive, click on the titles below of these worksheets produced by The Hartford.
-After you review each worksheet, when you close the worksheet's web page, it will automatically take you back to here.
+After you review each worksheet, when you close the worksheet's web page, it will automatically bring you back here.
 Some parts of these worksheets may not be helpful if you live in a rural community.